dam277/P-Discord-ServerManager/README.md

    He can also close this category when he wants and automatically when leaving the voice channel.

    ## Features
-   When user use the command /create_private_channel, the bot will create a category with the name of the creator <br />
+   When user use the command /create_private_channel, the bot will create a category with the name of the creator.
+If the user do not enter the vocal channel before 5 minutes, the category will be deleted <br />
    The user can use commands on his channel (commands of this bot) <br />
    Close/Open the channel for everyone/some people
    Adding text datas to the database <br />